Prodromus Coptus: Argument

-Prodromus sought to connect Coptic with many different languages - Arabic, Armenian, Ethiopic, Samaritan and Syriac.
+Prodromus sought to connect Coptic with many different languages—Arabic, Classical Armenian, Geʽez, Samaritan Hebrew, and Syriac.
 While this was a challenge both to conceive and to print, the frequent mistakes in Kircher's Arabic suggest that many of the connections he claimed to find were of questionable reliability.
-With Coptic texts, he did not actually translate them, but merely placed them side by side - often inaccurately - with their equivalent passages from the Vulgate.
+With Coptic texts, he did not translate them, but merely placed them side by side—often inaccurately—with their equivalent passages from the Vulgate.

 The book opened with a series of endorsements from religious leaders of the various communities using the languages described by Kircher: the archbishop of Tripoli (Syriac), a Maronite scholar working in Rome (Arabic, Samaritan), an Armenian priest, four Ethiopian priests, a priest who spoke Chaldaic and various European scholars of Hebrew.

-The book then discussed the relationships between a number of ancient Near-Eastern languages - Kircher mistakenly believed that Coptic was related to Greek.
-It then went on to discuss the Nestorian script on the Xi’an stele (although Kircher could not read Chinese).
+The book then discussed the relationships between several ancient Near Eastern languages—Kircher mistakenly believed that Coptic was related to Greek.
+It then went on to discuss the Syriac inscriptions on the Xi'an Stele, although Kircher could not read Chinese.
 There was then a long and entirely speculative section on the meaning of hieroglyphs.
-As an appendix there was a grammar of the Coptic language and finally an advertisement for Kircher's promised major work on these matters, Oedipus Aegyptiacus, including an outline of the sections of the proposed book.
+As an appendix, there was a grammar of the Coptic language and finally an advertisement for Kircher's promised major work on these matters, Oedipus Aegyptiacus, including an outline of the sections of the proposed book.

 Kircher returned to this field of study in his later works Lingua Aegyptiaca Restituta (1643), Obeliscus Pamphilius (1659) and Oedipus Aegyptiacus (1652-4).

 Printing

 The presses of the Propaganda Fide already had typesets for Greek, Arabic, Hebrew, and Ethiopian at the time Prodromus was published, but there was no typeset for Chinese characters.
-A new typeset for the Coptic alphabet had to be created specially in order to print the work, which has been described as “a tour de force of seventeenth-century typography.”
+A new typeset for the Coptic alphabet had to be created specially in order to print the work, which has been described as "a tour de force of seventeenth-century typography."